euparkeria/RedditJerk/README.md

 # RedditJerk

-RedditJerk is a Reddit API wrapper for java.
-It's aim is to make it as simple as possible to use and implement many high level utility methods usually not included in Api libraries.
-Requires JAVA 8 or higher.
+RedditJerk is a simple and easy to use Reddit API wrapper for java.

 ######Still in development!